Van Morrison | Tunes + Guitar Lessons

-Van Morrison’s first success came with his single Gloria by his first band Them in 1964.
+Van Morrison’s first taste of success came in 1964 with Gloria, released by his band Them.

-This led to a tour of America where the highlight was to share the bill with The Doors, On the final night Van and Jim Morrison performed Gloria together, they may not have been brothers by blood and surname, but they bonded through music.
+This led to a U.S. tour where the highlight was sharing the bill with The Doors.
+On the final night, Van and Jim Morrison performed Gloria together – they may not have been brothers by blood or surname, but they bonded through music.

-This must have made Van even more determined since even though Them would break up soon after the tour ended, Van had got a taste for it and carried on writing what would become Astral Weeks.
+That moment must have lit a fire under Van.
+Though Them would soon disband, Van had got a taste for it and began writing what would later become Astral Weeks.

-In 1967, as a newbie in the business, Van signed with Bang Records and got royally ripped off.
-Instead of releasing what was planned, the label just put out what was to become his signature song on an album he didn’t even know about named Van Morrison Blowin’ Your Mind.
+In 1967, still new to the business, Van signed with Bang Records – and got royally ripped off.
+Instead of releasing what was planned, the label threw together an album without his knowledge: Blowin’ Your Mind.
+It included what would become his signature song, Brown Eyed Girl.

-The next album, Moondance, did very well.
-Here we find such classics as Into The Mystic, the title track, Caravan, And It Stoned Me, and my favourite Van Morrison tune, Crazy Love.
+His next album, Moondance, changed everything.
+It became a massive success, featuring classics like Into The Mystic, Caravan, And It Stoned Me, the title track, and my personal favourite, Crazy Love.

-If you were to only buy one Van Morrison album, make it Moondance.
+If you’re only going to get one Van Morrison album, make it Moondance.

-Next, Tupelo Honey came out in 1971, and the hits were back in the title track as well as Wild Night.
+In 1971, Tupelo Honey brought the hits back with the title track and Wild Night.

-Van the Man would continue to release albums and tour the world but did not have any massive hits until 1989 when he released Have I Told You Lately.
-This is up there with perfect first dance songs alongside Let’s Stay Together and At Last.
+Van would go on to release many more albums and tour the world.
+But it wasn’t until 1989 that he had another huge hit with Have I Told You Lately – a perfect first dance song, right up there with Let’s Stay Together and At Last.

 Van Morrison Tunes | Related Pages